Have you tried to search for statistics on cancer in Singapore?

 This meant that an average of 14,253 cancer diagnoses are reported every year, equating to around 39 Singaporeans being diagnosed with cancer every single day.

-But in my opinion, the exact figures could be higher because only diagnosed cases are recorded (after screenings or check-ups).
+In my opinion, the actual figures (number of cancer diagnoses, crude incidence rate and age-standardised incidence rate) could be higher because only diagnosed cases are recorded (after screenings or check-ups).

 What about those that didn’t go for check-ups?
 They might not even know they have cancer and it can go undetected until it’s too late.

-But eventually, complications will arise leading to a detection, which brings us to the next statistic.
+But eventually, complications will arise leading to a detection, and that brings us to the next statistic.

 The lifetime risk of cancer is 1 for every 4 to 5 people in Singapore.